hmlongco/Factory/README.md

 ```
 All of the factories in a container are visible to the other factories in that container.
 Just call the needed factory as a function and the dependency will be provided.

-## Dynamic Registration
+## Optionals and Dynamic Registration

 With Factory registrations can be performed at any time.
-Consider.
+Consider the following optional factory.

 ```swift
 extension Container {